Load Balancer as a Service (LBaaS) Definition

 How Does Load Balancing as a Service Work?

 The LBaaS service in OpenStack is implemented from the LBaaS v2 spec in which the load balancer occupies an OpenStack Neutron port with an IP address assigned from a subnet.
 Load balancers can listen for requests on multiple ports with each port specified by a Listener.
 Health monitors associated with pools help to make the system It routes incoming requests from overloaded servers, and then re-routes those requests to servers with highly available by diverting traffic away from pool members that may not be responding properly.
-Elastic load balancing service refers to an the application delivery controller’s ability to scale traffic loads up or down automatically and LBaaS implementations provide on-demand elasticity for load balancing services.
+Elastic load balancing service refers to the application delivery controller’s ability to scale traffic loads up or down automatically and LBaaS implementations provide on-demand elasticity for load balancing services.
 LBaaS is commonly used for load balancing web services.

 Why Use Load Balancer as a Service?